Ranthony Texada

-Ranthony Texada II (born May 16, 1995) is a professional American football defensive back for the San Antonio Brahmas of the XFL.
-He has also been a member of the Washington Redskins (NFL), New York Guardians (XFL), Winnipeg Blue Bombers (CFL), Ottawa Redblacks (CFL), and Montreal Alouettes (CFL).
+Ranthony Texada II (born May 16, 1995) is an American former professional football defensive back.
+He was.a member of the Washington Redskins of the National Football League (NFL), New York Guardians and San Antonio Brahmas of the XFL, and Winnipeg Blue Bombers, Ottawa Redblacks, and Montreal Alouettes of the Canadian Football League (CFL).

 College career

 After using a redshirt season in 2013, Texada played college football for the TCU Horned Frogs from 2014 to 2017.
 He started in 42 games with the team where he had 117 tackles, 30 pass breakups, three interceptions, and five sacks.

 Professional career

 Washington Redskins

-Texada signed as an undrafted free agent with the Washington Redskins in 2018, but was released with the final cuts at the conclusion of training camp on September 1, 2018.
+After going undrafted in the 2018 NFL draft, Texada signed as an undrafted free agent with the Washington Redskins in 2018, but was released with the final cuts at the conclusion of training camp on September 1, 2018.

-Ottawa Redblacks
+Ottawa Redblacks (first stint)

 On November 22, 2018, Texada signed a futures contract with the Ottawa Redblacks for the 2019 season.
 Following 2019 training camp, he was signed to the team's practice roster on June 8, 2019, but was released one month later on July 8, 2019.